Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Introduction

 \section{Introduction}

-Stroke ranks as the second leading cause of death worldwide, responsible for 11.6\% of global fatalities in 2019.
+Stroke ranks as the second leading cause of death worldwide, responsible for 11.6\% of all deaths globally in 2019 \cite{Pu2023, Feigin2021}.
 It often results in neurological damage and long-term disability in adults, imposing significant health and economic challenges \cite{Pu2023, Feigin2021}.
-Early detection through predictive models is crucial in preventing severe outcomes, as cerebrovascular events can cause irreversible brain damage within hours \cite{Flora2019}.
-The complexity of stroke, driven by multiple risk factors, highlights the importance of integrating multi-modal data to improve diagnostic accuracy and treatment strategies.
-Among the various imaging techniques, Magnetic Resonance Imaging (MRI) stands out as a highly effective tool, offering high-resolution, non-invasive assessments of structural abnormalities and detailed visualization of the brain's vascular network \cite{Hartwig2009}.
+Early identification of patients at highest risk for stroke is crucial to prevent such events and long-term poor outcomes \cite{Flora2019}.
+The complexity of stroke, driven by multiple risk factors, highlights the importance of integrating multi-modal data to improve prediction accuracy and anticipate treatment strategies \cite{durso2024probabilistic}.
+Among the various imaging modalities, Magnetic Resonance Imaging (MRI) is uniquely suited to identify brain biomarkers potentially indicative of future stroke events.
+With its high-resolution, non-invasive capabilities, MRI enables precise assessment of structural abnormalities and detailed visualization of the brain's vascular network, offering critical insights into underlying conditions that may contribute to stroke risk \cite{Hartwig2009}.